SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y--deprecated-hookdevicegridaction-has-been-removed.md

 version: ""
 ---

-The deprecated hookDeviceGridAction has been removed.
-Instead the recently introduced hookDataGridActionControls should be used.
-It gives more control over data grid actions allowing actions to be added to any data grid, to override existing actions, etc.
+The deprecated `hookDeviceGridAction` has been removed.
+Instead the recently introduced `hookDataGridActionControls` should be used.
+It gives more control over data grid actions, such as allowing actions to be added to any data grid or to override existing actions.